Wednesday, December 12, 2012

 But the uses of this dressing go way beyond.
 It could easily be a dip, it's a natural, if counterintuitive pairing, with feta and pita and all dishes that go with them, it's wonderful dripped onto a veggie burger, it makes the sliced cuke a snack of the gods, and I'm dying to try it on sweet potato fries.
 I've enjoyed it with almond butter and lettuce on wheat bread.
 Of course, it would enhance a vegetarian sushi plate.

-This recipe, given me by my niece who was, at the time, working at the Juicery Cafe in Amherst, NY, makes a large quantity-- a gallon, in fact.
+This recipe, given me by a former worker at one of the Juicery Cafes, makes a large quantity-- a gallon, in fact.

 It won't be enough.